South Carolina Western Railway Station (Darlington, South Carolina)

-South Carolina Western Railway Station, also known as the Seaboard Airline Railway Station, is a historic train station located at Darlington, Darlington County, South Carolina.
+South Carolina Western Railway Station, also known as the Seaboard Air Line Railway Station, is a historic train station located at Darlington, Darlington County, South Carolina.
 It was built in 1911 by the South Carolina Western Railway and is a rectangular brick building with projecting rectangular bays at the center of two sides.
 The hipped roof features a bell-cast profile, red clay tile, wide bracketed eaves, and intersecting gables.
 Each gable contains a Palladian window.
 Lawrence Reese, an African-American master carpenter who had constructed many houses in Darlington, built the station.

 It was listed on the National Register of Historic Places in 1988.